GENERAL AND INORGANIC CHEMISTRY

 Assessment methods and criteria

-Alternatively, learning outcomes are assessed through a final written exam (1.5 hours) consisting of 13 open-ended questions, distributed as follows:
+The learning outcomes are assessed through a final written exam (1.5 hours) consisting of a series of 13 open-ended questions, distributed as follows:

-Four questions on atomic and molecular theory concepts (11 points)
+Four questions on the concepts of atomic and molecular theory (11 points)

 Three questions on chemical bonding theory (6 points)